 Park’s love for kids makes his work at DIS even more rewarding.
 “Even in the military, I led and took care of many new recruits.
 I’ve always liked children, and now that my grandchildren are attending preschool, I feel even more connected to this place,” he said.
 “Working at the school gives me a deep sense of purpose, and I find it enjoyable and rewarding.
 Just seeing the students every day brings me joy.”

-Despite his love for children, Park doesn’t let this get in the way of his duties.
+Despite his fondness for children, Park doesn’t let this get in the way of his duties.
 “My main focus is always the safety of the children, and I make sure there are no gaps in my duties to achieve that goal.
 While on duty, I stay fully focused on the children, ensuring they’re well looked after and properly managed.
 I dedicate myself to this responsibility with the same passion and commitment I’ve always had,” he said.

 The deep sense of duty to both country and community led Park to his role at DIS.
 With a vigilant eye and a heart full of care, he continues to serve as a quiet guardian who shapes a safer and nurturing environment for the next generations.